LiadzZ/Israel-News-Scraper-With-Proxies/README.md

 2.Extract articles to mongoDB

-It's just a draft. but working fine.
+It's just a draft. but works fine.

 # proxiesScraper
   Sites: